-WRESTLING (cont'd) AWARDS Medals for 1st (Gold), 2nd (Silver) and 3rd (Bronze) shall be awarded at this meet.
-RULES OF PLAY Will be governed by the current O.F.S.A.A. wrestling rulebook.
+Will be governed by the current O.F.S.A.A. wrestling rulebook.
 Except for the draw.

 The Draw: An O.F.S.A.A. style drawback draw with S.D.S.S.A.A.
 Modifications shall be used as per draw sheet.

 Any class due to disqualification or no show.

 5 or less shall become a round robin.
 Draw master will endeavour to combine pools.

 The Warm-Up Meet will be run under CAWA rules (provincial rules).

-GENERAL (a) Mini-meets will be set up as fair as possible according to number of schools participating and number of meets. (b) Host school schedules will be approved at the post-season winter sports meeting.
-Any changes at pre-season must be approved by majority. (c) Once an official schedule is drawn up and has been approved by the executive, it will be considered as final and no changes will be made except by direct phone call to the convener.
-No changes may be made less than (2) two weeks prior to the meet unless due to extenuating circumstances as decided by the convener and coordinator. (d) A school that chooses not to participate in any scheduled meet will be charged back for all wrestlers, according to their eligibility sheet, scoring 0 for each wrestler, and using the total number of competitors for scoring and chargebacks. (e) Refer to Article XIII in constitution.
+- (a) Mini-meets will be set up as fair as possible according to number of schools participating and number of meets. - (b) Host school schedules will be approved at the post-season winter sports meeting.
+Any changes at pre-season must be approved by majority. - (c) Once an official schedule is drawn up and has been approved by the executive, it will be considered as final and no changes will be made except by direct phone call to the convener.
+No changes may be made less than (2) two weeks prior to the meet unless due to extenuating circumstances as decided by the convener and coordinator. - (d) A school that chooses not to participate in any scheduled meet will be charged back for all wrestlers, according to their eligibility sheet, scoring 0 for each wrestler, and using the total number of competitors for scoring and chargebacks. - (e) Refer to Article XIII in constitution.
 Any school dropping out of league after the start of season will be subject to a \$200.00 fine.

-WRESTLING (cont'd) GENERAL (cont'd) (f) Host schools shall be responsible for: i) providing enough people to run the meet: i.e. tables, corrals, etc. ii) ensuring that all equipment is at their school: i.e. mats, scoresheets, tables, etc. (g) Uniform and Equipment (i) the contestants must appear on the edge of the mat in a one-piece official school wrestling singlet.
+- (f) Host schools shall be responsible for: - i) providing enough people to run the meet: i.e. tables, corrals, etc. - ii) ensuring that all equipment is at their school: i.e. mats, scoresheets, tables, etc. - (g) Uniform and Equipment - (i) the contestants must appear on the edge of the mat in a one-piece official school wrestling singlet.
 No double layers are allowed below the crotch or above the hip.
-Rookies need not wear singlets until after Christmas. (ii) wrestlers with orthodontic devices must wear a proper mouth guard. (iii) wrestling shoes/boots must be worn and all laces taped.
-Rookies need not wear wrestling shoes until after Christmas, however proper gym shoes must be worn with laces taped. (iv) all competitors are expected to dress in uniforms that are neat, clean and which maintain the integrity of the school's/Association's name, colours and logos.
+Rookies need not wear singlets until after Christmas. - (ii) wrestlers with orthodontic devices must wear a proper mouth guard. - (iii) wrestling shoes/boots must be worn and all laces taped.
+Rookies need not wear wrestling shoes until after Christmas, however proper gym shoes must be worn with laces taped. - (iv) all competitors are expected to dress in uniforms that are neat, clean and which maintain the integrity of the school's/Association's name, colours and logos.
 No sport club insignia on uniforms shall be permitted.
 A sport club is defined as a community, provincially or nationally based organization whose primary purpose is participation in organized competition in a single or multi sport programs.
-Sponsorship recognition is permitted to be visible but must conform with the placement guidelines outlined the SDSSAA constitution. (h) Water - The wrestler is permitted to have a drink of water between rounds. (i) True 2nds will not be used in regular season mini-meets, but challenges may be fought at Ron Preston in the same manner as NOSSA.
+Sponsorship recognition is permitted to be visible but must conform with the placement guidelines outlined the SDSSAA constitution. - (v) The official OFSAA-approved two-piece uniform will be permitted. - (h) Water The wrestler is permitted to have a drink of water between rounds. - (i) True 2nds will not be used in regular season mini-meets, but challenges may be fought at Ron Preston in the same manner as NOSSA.
 Medallions awarded will not change, but funding for the trip to NOSSA would go to the winner if they were part of the Public Board (and if funding was extended to 2nd place finishers).

 Only non-SDSSAA participants will be charged the meet entry fee for ROG, Warm-up and other SDSSAA meets that may be introduced.
-SDSSAA wrestlers will be charged back for those expenses not covered the non- SDSSAA participants' entry fees on a pro-rata basis.
+SDSSAA wrestlers will be charged back for those expenses not covered the non-SDSSAA participants' entry fees on a pro-rata basis.